sirius-ms/sirius-client-openAPI/client-api_python/README.md

 ### Remote Endpoint

-Please follow the [installation procedure](#installation--usage) and then run the following (while replacing address and port with the Remote adress specifications):
+Please follow the [installation procedure](#installation--usage) and then run the following (while replacing address and port with the Remote address specifications):

 ```python
 from PySirius import PySiriusAPI